Pavn31/Smart-Blind-Stick/Guide-to-build.md

 -GND → GND

--TRIG → Any digital pin (e.g., D3)
+-TRIG → Any digital pin

--ECHO → Any digital pin (e.g., D2)
+-ECHO → Any digital pin

 **👉 This sensor will measure distance and tell Arduino if something is close.**